-- In-System Programming (ISP) and In-Application Programming (IAP) support for flash programming - Power profiles for configuring power consumption and PLL settings - 32-bit integer division routines
+- In-System Programming (ISP) and In-Application Programming (IAP) support for flash

+- IAP support for EEPROM

+- USB API

+- Power profiles for configuring power consumption and PLL settings

+- 32-bit integer division routines

-7.4 Memory map
+7.5 Memory map

-The LPC11U1x incorporates several distinct memory regions, shown in the following figures.
-Figure 5 shows the overall map of the entire address space from the user program viewpoint following reset.
+The LPC11U2x incorporates several distinct memory regions, shown in the following figures.
+Figure 6 shows the overall map of the entire address space from the user program viewpoint following reset.
 The interrupt vector area supports address remapping.

-The AHB peripheral area is 2 MB in size and is divided to allow for up to 128 peripherals.
-The APB peripheral area is 512 kB in size and is divided to allow for up to 32 peripherals.
+The AHB (Advanced High-performance Bus) peripheral area is 2 MB in size and is divided to allow for up to 128 peripherals.
+The APB (Advanced Peripheral Bus) peripheral area is 512 kB in size and is divided to allow for up to 32 peripherals.
 Each peripheral of either type is allocated 16 kB of space.
-This allows simplifying the address decoding for each peripheral.
+This addressing scheme allows simplifying the address decoding for each peripheral.